Numerical challenges for energy conservation in N-body simulations of collapsing self-interacting dark matter halos: Results

-All this implies that the time scale on which the system evolves shrinks drastically.
-The dynamic time scale of a halo, i.e.\ the time to travel halfway across the system, is given by
+All this implies that the timescale on which the system evolves shrinks drastically.
+The dynamic timescale of a halo, namely,\ the time it takes to travel halfway across the system, is given by:

 Here, $\rho$ denotes the average density of a system bound by self-gravity.
-The strong increase in central density when the SIDM halo collapses implies that the dynamic time scale of the inner region becomes much smaller.
+The strong increase in central density when the SIDM halo collapses implies that the dynamic timescale of the inner region becomes much smaller.
 As a consequence, it becomes more difficult to simulate the halo over a given physical time.
-Smaller simulation time steps are required than at an earlier evolution stage and errors accumulate quickly over the time scale of interest.
-In consequence, it is not surprising that numerical errors become large when the halo develops a central density much higher compared to the initial NFW profile.
+Smaller simulation time steps are required than at an earlier evolution stage and errors accumulate quickly over the timescale of interest.
+As a consequence, it is not surprising that numerical errors become large when the halo develops a central density much higher, compared to the initial NFW profile.

-In fact, the total energy only starts to increase starkly after the halo's central density has increased by about two orders of magnitude compared to maximum core expansion (see Fig.~\ref{fig:cdm_vs_sidm}).
-However, we have to note that the central densities we measured are mean densities within a radius of 2.5\% of the scale radius $r_s$.
-At smaller distances, the dynamical time scale may have shrunken even more drastically.
-Also note, that Eq.~\ref{eq:t_dynamic} provides only a very rough estimate for how susceptible a simulation is to numerical errors and additional effects may play a role.
+In fact, the total energy only starts to increase starkly after the halo's central density has increased by about two orders of magnitude, compared to maximum core expansion (see Fig.~\ref{fig:cdm_vs_sidm}).
+However, we have to note that the central densities we measured are mean densities within a radius of 2.5\% of the scale radius, $r_s$.
+At smaller distances, the dynamical timescale may have shrunk even more drastically.
+We also note that Eq.~\eqref{eq:t_dynamic} provides only a very rough estimate for how susceptible a simulation is to numerical errors and additional effects may play a role.

-One of them is the gradient of the gravitational potential.
-The steeper the potential, the smaller the required time steps for gravity \citep[$\Delta t \propto |a|^{-1/2}$, see eq.~34 by][]{Springel_2005} and the self-interactions are.
+One of these effects is the gradient of the gravitational potential.
+The steeper the potential, the smaller the required time steps for gravity are \citep[$\Delta t \propto |a|^{-1/2}$, see Eq.~34 by][]{Springel_2005}.
+In our fiducial simulations, the required time steps for the self-interactions decrease as the density and velocity dispersion increase.
 For a very steep density profile, the gravitational time step is monotonically decreasing towards smaller radii.
 This implies that the central region is very susceptible to numerical errors.
-But also the time steps used in the simulation change more often when the particles are travelling inwards due to the collapse.
-Among other things, we will see in the next section that this is problematic.
+However, the time steps used in the simulation also change more often when the particles are travelling inwards due to the collapse.
+As we discuss in the next section, this is problematic.

-\subsection{Specialised Simulations}
+\subsection{Specialised simulations}